dansteingart/without_the_hot_air/pages_md/SEwtHA_27.md

 Electric vehicles are used as a dynamically-adjustable load on the electricity network.
 The average power required to charge the electric vehicles is 45 GW (18 kWh/d/p).
 So fluctuations in renewables such as solar and wind can be balanced by turning up and down this load, as long as the fluctuations are not too big or lengthy.
 Daily swings in electricity demand are going to be bigger than they are today because of the replacement of

 <img src="figure228.png" width="218" height="387" />
-<span class="figurenumber">Figure 27.2</span>.
+<div class='caption'><span class="figurenumber">Figure 27.2</span>.
 Waste-to-energy facilities in Britain.
-The line shows the average power production assuming 1 kg of waste → 0.5 kWh of electricity.
+The line shows the average power production assuming 1 kg of waste → 0.5 kWh of electricity.</div>

 <img src="figure227.png" width="699" height="394" />
 gas for cooking and heating by electricity (see figure 26.16, p200).
 To ensure that surges in demand of 10 GW lasting up to 5 hours can be covered, all the plans would build five new pumped storage facilities like Dinorwig (or upgrade hydroelectric facilities to provide pumped storage).
 50 GWh of storage is equal to five Dinorwigs, each with a capacity of 2 GW.
 Some of the plans that follow will require extra pumped storage beyond this.
 For additional insurance, all the plans would build an electricity interconnector to Norway, with a capacity of 2 GW.